min2ha/ukwa-site/content/target/46357/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Hard or soft Brexit?
-Red Ed's Orwellian doublespeak is just a trick to defy the will of the people

 Ed Miliband and Nick Clegg, the biggest double-losers in recent British political history — the former Labour and Liberal Democrat party leaders who were heartily rejected by the voters in last year’s General Election, and again a few months ago when they campaigned for the UK to remain in the EU — have joined forces to insist the Government has no democratic right to implement what they term ‘hard Brexit’.